| Home

 "live out" and identify with differing Zodiacal energies

-working with twins, many twins appear to "split up" the
+and working with twins, many twins appear to "split up"

 And,

-experience such great difficulty in separating from one another,
+twins experience such great difficulty in separating from one

-not a twin, and so I won't claim to know what goes on in the head
+I'm not a twin, and so I won't claim to know what goes on in the

-and heart of twins.
-There often seems to be an extraordinary psychic/emotional
+head and heart of twins.
+There often seems to be an extraordinary

 Because